matteo-righ/LeFantasticheAvventureConJava/README.md

 # LeFantasticheAvventureConJava
-Just me some free time and java, the shittiest programming language of all time
+Just Java, some free time and me, a delusional little man, trying to learn java.